-I have Johana Basford’s Enchanted Forest: An Inky Quest & Coloring Book and I love it.
+I have Johana Basford’s Enchanted Forest: An Inky Quest & Coloring Book (paid link) and I love it.
 It’s filled with magical hand-drawn illustrations that transport me every time I color.

 There are also many different coloring books for adults designed specifically for anxiety and stress-relief with themes like animals, mandalas or inspirational quotes.
 You can find them in book stores, grocery stores or on Amazon.

 *A coloring book and colored pencils are excellent items to include in your self-care kit!